• Skip to primary navigation

 For the cake

 • Make the batter.
-In a medium-sized mixing bowl, combine the sliced apples, sliced persimmons and persimmon pulp, with all of the spices, vanilla, sugar and salt.
+In a medium-sized mixing bowl, combine the sliced apples, sliced persimmons and persimmon pulp with all of the spices, vanilla, sugar and salt.
 Lightly beat the eggs in a small bowl and then mix them into the batter.
 Mix in the flour, almond meal, baking soda, and baking powder -- stir only until evenly incorporated.
 Then fold in the melted butter.

 • Fill the pan and add the topping.
-Pour the batter in the prepared bread pan and smooth the top with a small spatula.
+Pour the batter in the prepared loaf pan and smooth the top with a small spatula.
 Then add the topping to the surface and spread that evenly as well.
 (The topping should be about ¼-inch thick on top of the batter.)

 • Bake.
 Bake in the preheated 350°F oven until the cake is golden brown on top and no longer jiggles if you gently shake the pan, about 45 minutes.
 (If the top is getting too dark for your liking, but the cake isn't finished baking, loosely cover the pan with foil for the remainder of the time.